biolab/orange2/docs/widgets/rst/regression/regressiontree.rst

       Trained classifier (a subtype of Classifier)

-Signal :code:`Regression Tree` sends data only if the learning data (signal :code:`Examples`) is present.
+Signal :obj:`Regression Tree` sends data only if the learning data (signal :obj:`Examples`) is present.

 Description
 -----------